lumicks/pylake/docs/theory/force_calibration/surface.rst

 .. image:: figures/freq_dependent_drag_zero.png
   :nbattach:

+where :math:`l` is the distance between the bead center and the surface and :math:`R` is the bead radius.

 In addition, the frequency dependent effects reduce as we approach the surface :cite:`schaffer2007surface`.
 We can see this when we plot the spectrum for two different ratios of `l/R`.